pratapdesai/record_sync/DESIGN.md

 but you need persistence if you truly cannot lose records (append to disk or use Redis Streams in prod)

-Testing & Quality
+## 18. Testing & Quality

-pytest test suite included
+- `pytest` test suite included

-black + isort for formatting
+- black + isort for consistent formatting

-strong Pydantic typing
+- strong Pydantic typing and type-annotated everywhere

-Dockerized

-clear, well-separated module structure

-environment driven for secrets
+- environment driven for secrets

-logs show clear queue/batch/flush actions
+- logs show clear queue/batch/flush actions

-rate limiter tested
+- rate limiter tested

+  ### Dockerized
+  - Entire code is properly dockerized to ease the execution.
+  - clear, well-separated module structure

+## 19. Commands

-How to Run
+  ### How to Run

-bash
-Copy
-Edit
-make run
+  > make run
-How to Test
+  ### How to Test

-bash
-Copy
-Edit
-make test
+  > make test
-How to Build Docker
+  ### How to Build Docker

-bash
-Copy
-Edit
-docker build -t record-sync .
+  >docker build -t record-sync . \
   docker run -p 8000:8000 record-sync

-Future Improvements
+## 20. Future Improvements

-✅ persist rules to Postgres instead of a local file
+✅ persist rules to Postgres instead of a local file \
-✅ add a feature flag system (e.g. LaunchDarkly)
+✅ add a feature flag system (e.g. LaunchDarkly) \
-✅ better observability with Prometheus + Grafana
+✅ better observability with Prometheus + Grafana \
-✅ move to Redis Streams for ordered queues
+✅ move to Redis Streams for ordered queues \
-✅ allow multi-tenant CRM logic
+✅ allow multi-tenant CRM logic \
-✅ schema-driven transforms via JSON schemas instead of code ✅ integrate KMS for secret encryption
+✅ schema-driven transforms via JSON schemas instead of code \
+✅ integrate KMS for secret encryption

-🚀 Conclusion
+## 21. 🚀 Conclusion

 This design is production-grade, highly extensible, observable, and easy to scale.
 It fits a Staff-level engineering exercise with a modern, microservice, event-driven architecture, applying:

-best practices (patterns, error handling, rate limiting)
+ - best practices (patterns, error handling, rate limiting)

-clean, type-safe API contracts
+ - clean, type-safe API contracts

-clear decoupling
+ - clear decoupling

-clean paths for future enhancements
+ - clean paths for future enhancements

-It is ready for real-world CRM sync workloads today, and flexible for tomorrow. ✅

-End of document